DEVOTIONALS

 One night after praying for others (by name), I started counting

-remember more names than we thought we could.
+can remember more names than we thought we could.

 We can never be too busy to pray.
-A prayer-less Christian is a power-less
+A ‘prayer-less’ Christian is a ‘power-less’

-the night on a mountaintop in solitary communion with God the Father.
+on a mountaintop in solitary communion with God the Father.
+If He felt the

-If He felt the need to pray, then it must be important for us to pray as well!
+need to pray should be a part of His life, then it must be important for us to

 ACTION:

-the names of others when you pray?
+– How often do I include the names of others when I pray?

 HERE ARE A FEW THINGS WE COULD SAY ABOUT PRAYER